Cubicroots-Playground/catears/README.md

 You will need the following items:

 - Part 1 & 2 from the `models` folder printed with any 3D printer
+- An enclosure for the microcontroller, I am using [this model](https://www.thingiverse.com/thing:4802020)
 - 1x ESP8266 (I am using a "Wemos D1 Mini")
 - 1x a few centimeters of a WS2811 LED strip
 - A bunch of cables to solder everything together (preferably flexible cable)